Krzysiek214181/paynow_donations_plugin/README.md

 ## Installation

 The plugin is not currently avaible on the Wordpress Plugins Directory, to install it:
-1. download the newest `paynow-donations.zip` file from this repository
+1. download the newest `donations_for_paynow.zip` file from this repository
 2. go to the ***Plugins*** menu on your Wordpress
 3. click the ***Add Plugin*** button
 4. click the ***Upload Plugin*** button